 Specifications and acceptance criteria

-- Specification and validation parameters represent the core element of any qualification or validation plan.
+Specification, validation parameters and the acceptance criteria represent the core element of any qualification or validation plan.

-- Specifications, validation parameters and their acceptance criteria must be established before qualification or validation is carried out.
+Specifications must be established before qualification or validation is performed.

-- When establishing validation parameters and acceptance criteria, expertise from drug development, drug manufacturing and else expertise should be incorporated into validation and qualification operations.
+When establishing specifications, expertise from drug development, drug manufacturing and quality control should be incorporated into validation and qualification processes.

 Summary

 Qualification and validation activities are part of good manufacturing practice (GMP).
 The use of qualified instruments and process equipment is mandatory because it is required by regulatory authorities.
-It contributes to customers’ confidence that the instruments and equipment perform suitably according to their intended purpose.
+The purpose of Q&V is to contribute to customers’ confidence and that the instruments and equipment perform suitably according to their intended purpose.

 Qualification and validation operations require compliance with predefined specifications and GMP regulations to ensure the quality and reliability of manufacturing processes with regard to the quality, safety and efficacy of medicinal products.

-For GMP-related environments such as pharmaceutical, biotechnology, and treatment centers for ATMPs, qualification and validation are therefore central GMP requirements for GMP compliance.
+For GMP-related environments such as the pharmaceutical industry and treatment centers for ATMPs, qualification and validation are essential GMP requirements to verify GMP compliance.